Content 1100 styling change to allow custom header

 Noeleen Cowley, founder of the RaiseYou programme and Partner in KPMG Financial Services says, “When I launched the programme there was a lack of awareness around the barriers some women were facing in the sector.
 We wanted to help them overcome these, so they had an equal opportunity to progress and succeed in their senior leadership roles.”

-Since its launch, RaiseYou has supported over 300 colleagues to achieve their career ambitions, with 100% of shortlisted director candidates in the 2023 Senior Cohort going on to achieve a promotion that year, resulting in a 100% record for the last 3 years.
+Since its launch, RaiseYou has supported close to 300 colleagues to achieve their career ambitions, with 100% of shortlisted director candidates in the 2023 Senior Cohort going on to achieve a promotion that year, resulting in a 100% record for the last 3 years.
 When asked at the start of the programme in 2023, only 21% of participants had a formal career sponsor in place, but this had increased to 86% by the end.

 RaiseYou has been recognised by the Financial Services industry, winning the Women in Banking and Finance award for Best Diversity and Inclusion Innovation in November 2022.
 KPMG has also recognised it as being a key driver in helping the firm increase female representation and create a more inclusive culture, with Bina Mehta, KPMG UK chair commenting that RaiseYou has been “instrumental in shifting the dial on gender equality at KPMG.”